Chain data

 timestamp | the Unix timestamp of the block | timestamp |

-date | human readable version of timestamp | datetime |
+date | the timestamp as a date (calculated) | datetime |

 name | an optional name for the block | string |